Cup-Of-JavaScript/JavaScript-Intro-2/assignments.md

 # Modern JavaScript for React Developers Assignments

 ## Ex.
+0
+Modernize [this](./modern-js.js) JavaScript file.
+Replace the legacy functions with arrow functions and replace var with either let or const.
+There's a function signature that isn't right.
+Can you find it and fix it?
+When you are finished, place this file in your student directory and submit a PR.

+## Ex.
 1
 Create an arrow function called `countNumbers` that takes an array and returns the number of numbers in it.